arno-di-loreto/apihandyman.io/_posts/2020-02-03-api-toolbox-jq-and-openapi-part-2.md

 ## Searching operations on multiple criteria and multiple files

-<asciinema-player poster="npt:1:20" title="Searching operations demo" author="Arnaud Lauret"  rows="24" cols="80" src="/code/api-toolbox-jq-and-openapi/part-2/search-demo.cast"></asciinema-player>
+{% include asciinema.html src="/code/api-toolbox-jq-and-openapi/part-2/search-demo.cast" title="Searching operations demo" poster="npt:1:20" %}

 Now that we know how to provide multiple optional parameters, let's do a multi-criteria search.
 The following listing shows the `get` operations on paths containing `sources` across all available `*.json` files.
 The first value on each line is the filename (limited to 20 characters).